 To display detailed pages for a farm, click a farm name on the Farms page.
 The first page displayed is the Summary page.

 - Summary page

 - The Summary page displays the farm's current settings.
-For each page section, you can click Edit to change those settings that the system allows to be updated for an existing farm.
+For each page section, you can click the pencil icon to change those settings that the system allows to be updated for an existing farm.
 Some settings cannot be changed on a farm after it is created, such as its pod.

-The Servers page displays the existing server instances in the farm.
-The actions you can perform on a selected server are power on or off (depending on the server's current state), delete, and reset the agent pairing.
+- The Session Hosts page displays the existing RDSH instances in the farm.
+The actions you can perform on a selected instance are power on or off (depending on the VM's current state), delete, and reset the agent pairing.

 - Sessions page

 - The Sessions page displays the farm's existing user sessions.
 When you select a session, you can disconnect it or log the user off the session.
 When you click Disconnect, you force the user's session to be disconnected.
 No message is sent to the user that the session is disconnecting.
 When you click Log Off, a message is displayed to the user with a grace period in which the user can save documents before the session ends.